 This recipe uses just 5 simple ingredients, one of which is peanut butter, so your pup is sure to go bonkers for these tasty treats.
 Use bone-shaped or holiday-shaped cookie cutters for a cute, festive-looking cookie.

 Classic Chip Cookies for Dogs

 They may look and even smell like chocolate, but these chips are all carob.
 A dog-safe alternative to chocolate, carob is very similar to cacao – both are brown, edible beans that come from pods on ornamental shrubs.
 Some claim carob chips are slightly less sweet than their chocolate counterparts, but that’s probably better for pups.
 This dog cookie recipe contains eggs, but uses rice and oat flour!

 A twist on the human thumbprint cookie, these homemade dog treats are delectable with the addition (again) of melted carob.
 Rice flour makes the cookies gluten-free, while pumpkin and peanut butter add creamy texture.
 They also double as dog breath mints, thanks to the addition of parsley and bacteria-killing cinnamon.
 This dog cookie recipe is vegan and gluten-free!

 Peppermint extract is the key ingredient in this dog cookie recipe, freshening bad dog breath.
 Apples and bananas are nutritious and add sweetness to this homemade dog treat recipe.
 Flaxseed, whole wheat flour, and oats make for plenty of fiber in these treats.

 Some dogs aren’t cranberry fans, so make sure to test them out before you make a batch!
 Diabetic pets or those with other limitations should avoid this recipe, as it’s a little on the sugary side.
-This can be a gluten-free dog treat recipe if you substitute quinoa flour for whole wheat.
-These cookies do contain eggs.
+This can be a gluten-free dog treat recipe if you substitute a gluten-free flour blend.
+These treats do contain eggs.